-A systematic review of 54 studies was identified that evaluated the adverse psychological effects of mammography screening programs.
-Most were cohort studies, and 24 used validated psychological measurement scales to assess the effects of screening.
-Studies indicated that women who received clear communication of their negative mammography results had minimal anxiety.
-Results were mixed in studies of women who were recalled for further testing as a result of screening.
-In several studies, women had persistent anxiety, despite eventual negative results, whereas some showed only transient anxiety.
-Some studies showed no differences between anxiety levels of women who had initial negative screening mammography results and those who had false-positive results.

-A second systematic review of 23 studies (in 27 publications, 15 of which where included in the systematic review described above) specifically examined the effects of false-positive screening mammography results on women age 40 years or older.
-Twenty studies were included that measured psychological distress, anxiety, and worry.
-False-positive mammography results had no consistent effect on most women's general anxiety and depression but increased breast cancer-specific distress, anxiety, apprehension, and perceived breast cancer risk for some.
+A systematic review of 54 studies evaluated the adverse psychological effects of mammography screening programs.183 Most were cohort studies, and 24 used validated psychological measurement scales to assess the effects of screening.
+Studies indicated that women who received clear communication of their negative mammography results had minimal anxiety.183 Results were mixed in studies of women who were recalled for further testing as a result of screening.
+In several studies, women had persistent anxiety, despite eventual negative results, whereas some showed only transient anxiety.183 Some studies showed no differences between anxiety levels of women who had initial negative screening mammography results and those who had false-positive results.183 mammography results on women age 40 years or older.184 Twenty studies were included that measured psychological distress, anxiety, and worry.
+False-positive mammography results had no consistent effect on most women's general anxiety and depression but increased breast cancer-specific distress, anxiety, apprehension, and perceived breast cancer risk for some.184